 For Disneyland Park and California Adventure we’ve grouped the eateries by theme sections in the parks.
 Using the map of the parks, we’ve listed these sections clockwise from the entrance – or heading left when you enter the park.
 If you discover any changes, or find some additional dairy-free options, kindly leave a comment!

 Please Note: In many cases, the dairy-free or food allergy-friendly options at Disneyland require special ordering.
 So always let the staff know what your dietary needs are and if you have a food allergy.
 Disneyland restaurants have protocols in place for handling allergy orders.
 Menu items and ingredients are subject to change at any time, and potential cross-contamination with allergens should always be considered a risk in commercial kitchens.
 The following is a guide for informational purposes.
 It is intended to help with your planning, but should not replace your own due diligence.
 Only you can decide what is “safe” for your needs.

 - Candy Palace and Candy Kitchen – Of course, they have several candies that are dairy-free.
 But some other fun finds here include kettle corn, cinnamon candied apples, and Enjoy life chocolate bars and breakfast ovals (with Mickey packaging).

-- Carnation Cafe (temporarily closed, but highly recommended by readers when open) – When open, this is a favorite stop for allergy-friendly Mickey Mouse-shaped waffles.
+- Carnation Cafe – This is a favorite stop for allergy-friendly Mickey Mouse-shaped waffles.
 They can be ordered with sausage and bacon, gluten-free, and vegan.
 On the lunch and dinner menus, they have a vegan burger, beef burgers can be custom ordered, and they can make their fresh catch of the day and house salad fit most dietary needs.